zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Our dialogue begins with Donny asking Helene, “Have  you ever heard of something called a ‘meal plan’?”
 A “meal” (meal) is  what you eat at a certain time during the day.
 Breakfast, lunch, and dinner are th ree meals that most people eat each day.
 A “meal plan” is something you write down  describing what you’re going to eat in the next, say, week or even month.
 Helene says, “Sure, I make one,” meaning I write a meal plan, “each week befor e I go grocery shopping.”

 “Grocery (grocery) shopping” refers going to a stor e to buy food.
 “Groceries” is another word for food that you buy in a store to ea t and or prepare at home.
 Helene says, “It’s saves time and money” – that is,  having a meal plan saves time and money.
-Donny says that his mother suggeste d that he make a meal plan since he is now staying home with his kids, hi s children, and Sidney, his wife, is going back to work.
+Donny says that his mother suggeste d that he make a meal plan since he is now staying home with his kids, his children, and Sidney, his wife, is going back to work.
 Helene says, “See this ?”
 She’s obviously showing something to Donny we can’t see.
 Well, you can’t se e it.
 I can see it because I’m right here.

 Helene says, “See this?
 This is my meal plan.
 I map  out the dinners I’ll be making each day.”
 “To map (map) out” is a two-word phrasal verb that can mean simply to plan and describe something in detail by writing it down.
 People will sometimes use this expression in business.
 “Let’s m ap out our future.”
 Let’s plan what we’re going to do in the next month or two mon ths or year.
 Literally, “to map out” would be to draw on a piece of paper or to tak e a map and indicate where you are going to travel.
 Donny says, “How?”
 How doe s this help you?
 “It seems like a lot of work.”